-One man dead, another injured after Lake City shooting
+One man dead, another in critical condition after Lake City shooting

-LAKE CITY, Fla.
-(WCJB) – One man is dead and another in critical condition after a shooting in Lake City this morning.
+One man is dead and another in critical condition after a shooting in Lake City this morning.

 Two men were shot Tuesday morning on North West Franklin Street, according to a Lake City Police press release.